 Table 1.
-Summary of the total number and extent of PAs in the high islands of FSM 18 Table 2.
-A summary of the area and number PAs selected as PA Focus Sites for the R2R Project Table 3.
+Summary of the total number and extent of PAs in the high islands of FSM from the total number and extent of PAs in the high islands of FSM 18 Table 2.
+A summary of the area and number PAs selected as PA Focus Sites for the R2R Project 19 Table 3.
 Summary of the key institutions tasked with protected areas and sustainable land management in FSM 25 Table 4.
 Summary of unclear roles and responsibilities of role-players in SLM and PA management 27 Table 5.
-Policy strategic planning documents relevant to SLM and PA management in FSM Table 6 Current roles of stakeholders in SLM and PA management and their indicative role in this project.
-Organisatic highlighted in BLUE are R2R implementation partners 51 Table 7.
+Policy strategic planning documents relevant to SLM and PA management in FSM 43 Table 6 Current roles of stakeholders in SLM and PA management and their indicative role in this project.
+Organisation tions highlighted in BLUE are R2R implementation partners 51 Table 7.
 Biodiversity research and information stakeholders relevant to FSM 60 Table 8.
-Summary of baseline financing of environmental programs in FSM.
-65 Table 9 GEF focal area outcome and indicators 69 Table 10.
-Summary of R2R project government roles 72 Table 11 Component 1 outcomes and outputs 74 Table 12.
+Summary of baseline financing of environmental programs in FSM 65 Table 9 GEF focal area outcome and indicators 69 Table 10.
+Summary of R2R project government roles.
+72 Table 11 Component 1 outcomes and outputs 74 Table 12.
 Summary of number and area of existing and new PAs targeted by this project 85 Table 13.
-A summary List of the Focus PAs the R2R project will be targeting Table 14 Component 2 outcomes and outputs 86 Table 15.
+A summary List of the Focus PAs the R2R project will be targeting.
+85 Table 14 Component 2 outcomes and outputs 86 Table 15.
 Risk Analysis 94 Table 16.
 Multilateral environmental agreements ratified by FSM Table 17.
-M&E Activities, Responsibilities, Budget and Time Frame 116

-List of Figures

-Figure 1.
-The extent to which MC conservation targets for biodiversity features in FSM are achieved by the current PAN 20 Figure 2: Proposed organisation structure of for the R2R project.
+M&E Activities, Responsibilities, Budget and Time Frame 116 List of Figures Figure 1.
+The extent to which MC conservation targets for biodiversity features in FSM are achieved by th current PAN 20 Figure 2: Proposed organisation structure of for the R2R project.
 110